jparkington/Electric-Brew/docs/data_dictionary.md

   - `period` (**str**): A categorical label defining the time period of the day based on the hour, used for analysis of peak and off-peak hours.

-## `dim_accounts`
+## `dim_meters`

-A centralized dimensional table that aggregates meter-specific information, like service points, meter IDs, and location details.
-It merges dimensions from various curated sources into a single table, enabling easier categorization and making the data more accessible for analysis.
+A centralized dimensional table that aggregates detailed information specific to electricity meters, including service points, meter IDs, and associated location details.
+This table merges dimensions from various curated sources into a single comprehensive table, facilitating easier analysis and categorization of energy consumption data.

 **Source**: Derived from the `meter_usage` and `locations` DataFrames
 **Location**: `./data/modeled/dim_meters`